paulhuggett/rld-visited/README.md

 We follow the processing of the input groups.

 - Group #0

+    Two things are happening during the processing of Group #0:

+    - Symbol resolution for the ticket files presented directly on the command line (f.o in this example).
+    - Discovery of symbols that are defined by each of the archives being linked.

     We start with the f.o ticket file (group #0, ordinal #0).
 Symbol resolution leaves us with a definition of “f” and a strong undefined symbol of “g”. “g” is defined by liba.a(g.o) so this forms group #1 ordinal #1.